pymc-devs/pytensor/doc/extending/graphstructures.rst

 and a list of inputs by calling ``Op.make_node(*inputs)``.

-Comparing with the Python language, an :class:`Apply` node is Aesara's version of a function call whereas an :class:`Op` is Aesara's version of a function definition.
+Comparing with the Python language, an :class:`Apply` node is Pytensor's version of a function call whereas an :class:`Op` is Pytensor's version of a function definition.

 An :class:`Apply` instance has three important fields: